pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # On gaps and systems

-As this essay is, in part, a review of the San Diego workshop,  I want to structure my thoughts around the main track of this workshop, which was devoted to 'putting the pieces together' by comparing the community vision of the Scholarly Commons against our current state of chaotic innovation,[^second-workshop].
-While there were several unworkshop sessions, the main track was designed to lead participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.
+As this essay is, in part, a review of the San Diego workshop,  I want to structure my thoughts at first around the main track of this workshop, which was devoted to 'putting the pieces together' by comparing the community vision of the Scholarly Commons against our current state of chaotic innovation.[^second-workshop] While there were several unworkshop sessions, the main track was designed to lead participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.

 One of the topics that pops up every once in a while lately in the discussions in the Scholarly Commons working group is the concept of _compliance_.
 I think